Hod she'b Malkhut

 In our preparations for the Revelation at Sinai, we continue to seek to balance the dynamics of force and form on the Tree of Life and in ourselves as expressions of this very Tree.
 Our task is not to deny either aspect, but to honour both.
 In each are excesses and deficits that only together can be balanced.

-Hod symbolises Perceptual Form that is able to contain and express the Physical Vibrations at Netzach.
+Hod symbolises Perceptual Form that is able to contain and express the perpetual Physical Vibrations at Netzach.
 Only Hod can provide creative tools to channel the energies arriving from Netzach.
-All these energetic expressions require the appropriate limitations of form—Which we refer to as “the limitations of Hod”—in order to actualise in ways supportive of our evolution.
+All these energetic expressions require the appropriate limitations of form — which we refer to as “the limitations of Hod” — in order to actualise in ways supportive of our evolution.

-In Malchut, we need to remember that balance is possible, that all the myriad realities are aspects of the One, that through our consciousness we can realise the beauty and the glory of each living being.
+In Malchut, we must remember that all the myriad realities are aspects of the One; we must know that balance is possible and that through our consciousness we are able to appreciate the beauty and the glory of each living being we encounter.

 Realising the preciousness of Hod, let us celebrate the Forms through which we experience the drama of our days.
 We receive appearances in order to see beyond them.

 I trust my journey more fully now than ever before.
-I am aware that the forms of my experience carry the higher energies.
-With these new appreciations, I become ever more available to my world.
+I am aware that the forms of my experience carry greater energies.
+With this new appreciation, I open to becoming ever more receptive to my world.

 Reflections